Changyi, Shandong: Economy

 The economy of Changyi is more industrially based, and has formed a competitive market marked by new products, new technologies, and new projects, such as the petrochemical industry, salt and salt chemical industry, machinery manufacturing, textiles, food processing, aquaculture, and green seedlings among others.
 Changyi's Petrochemical industry has an annual processing capacity of 10 million tons, and a sales income of 13.7 billion yuan.
-Changyi's salt and salt chemical industry produces crude salt with an annual production capacity of four million tons, accounting for one sixth of the China's sea salt production.
+Changyi's salt and salt chemical industry produces crude salt with an annual production capacity of four million tons, accounting for one sixth of China's sea salt production.
 The bromine production capacity of Changyi by the Shandong JinDian Chemical Company is 40,000 tons a year, accounting for a quarter of China's production of bromine.
 Machinery manufacturing includes textile machinery, plastic machinery, broaching machines, auto parts.
 The auto parts manufacturing, particularly by Consolidated Metco's Shandong branch, is the largest production base in China for large automotive wheels, brake drums, brake discs production.
 The existing textile enterprises, such as that of the Huachen group, have more than 2,500 factories with an annual spinning capacity of 1.8 million meters, weaving capacity of 3.5 billion meters, and with dyeing, printing capacity of 2.1 billion meters, and is ranked within the top 50 of the Chinese textile brands.
 Food processing industry has over 160 processing enterprises, whose products are sold in over 30 countries and regions in the world.
 Tyson Foods also has a branch in Changyi which processes chicken for Tyson's Asia market.
 The Tyson plant processes up to 80,000 chickens per day.
 The aquaculture industry currently has factory farming area of 230,000 square meters, producing over 140,000 tons of aquatic products, with the total output value of 820 million RMB.
 Industry of seedlings has seedlings of 1647.369 acres, seedling stock of 200 million annual turnover of 500 million RMB.
 Changyi has been assessed as the National seedlings market by the State Forestry Administration of the People's Republic of China, the National Advanced Unit of Tree Seed and Seedling" and has successfully organized nine National North China Green Seedlings Expos and six Chinese Garden Flowers and Information Exchanges.